 Research over the past few decades has shown that genes play a key role in the development and behavior of cancers.
 In short, genes are the instructions that tell our cells how to grow and function to keep us healthy.
 Therefore, changes within those instructions can cause cells to lose…

 Genetic testing for hereditary cancer first starts with a genetic consultation to collect and analyze the personal and/or family history of cancer.
 If a pattern suggestive of hereditary cancer is identified, then genetic testing may be considered for further clarification or confirmation of the specific cancer risks.
 Depending on…

 There are several reasons why someone may consider genetic testing for hereditary cancer predisposition, which are outlined below.
 High-Risk Screening and Risk Management One of the primary benefits of knowing about hereditary cancer risk is the ability to take control of that risk in partnership with your healthcare team.
 Genetic…

 Genetic testing for cancer risk is a very personal decision, and is not right for everyone.
 Some people are concerned about the benefits versus potential risks, while others are more concerned with insurance or privacy issues.
 Click below to learn more about these common concerns pertaining to genetic testing: Will…

-If genetic testing is performed but does not identify a genetic mutation, or if testing is declined for any reason, DNA banking is another resource available to ensure the ability for future genetic testing of one’s DNA.
-This is primarily for the benefit of family members, and can allow for…
+If genetic testing is performed but does not identify a harmful genetic variant, or if testing is declined for any reason, DNA banking is another resource available to ensure the ability for future genetic testing of one’s DNA.
+This is primarily for the benefit of family members, and can allow…